Chad-Mutinda/DSA2040-Group-4/README.md

 - Revenue Forecasting:
-  -We also noticed that it can assist in efficiently predicting quarterly revenue using historical sales and dim_time.
+  - We also noticed that it can assist in efficiently predicting quarterly revenue using historical sales and dim_time.

 - Cost Reduction:
-  - The warehouse can also Identify low-margin products via fact_sales and dim_products.
+  - The warehouse can also identify low-margin products via fact_sales and dim_products.